woudc/woudc-guidebook/en/index.md

 **nObs**: Number of observations used to calculate the total column ozone value.

-**mMu**: The harmonic mean of the relative slant path through the ozone layer at 22Km ($\mu$1) for each of the observations used to compute the daily value.
-It is a useful statistic in relation to the effects of uncertainties in the zero airmass extrapolations and in the generation of simulated data from independent data. mMu=NN/$\sum$ (1/$\mu$i).
+**mMu**: The harmonic mean of the relative slant path through the ozone layer at 22Km ($mu;) for each of the observations used to compute the daily value.
+It is a useful statistic in relation to the effects of uncertainties in the zero airmass extrapolations and in the generation of simulated data from independent data. mMu=NN$Sum; (1/$mu;).

 **ColumnSO2**: The daily total column sulphur dioxide (SO2) amount calculated as the mean of the individual SO2 amounts (in Dobson Units, i.e., milli-atm-cm) from the same observation used for the O3 amount.